direct-manipulation/profint/demo/README.md

   `google-chrome`, etc.)

 * The `Profint` tool packages all its dependencies together, and there should be no network requests that are triggered to the general internet.
-Reviewers can verify this for themselves by means of the "network monitor" tab or the equivalent in the developer tools section of the browser.
-For instance, in Firefox, this is accessed with the "Menu Button > More Tools > Web Developer Tools" (or by pressing Ctrl+Shift+I).
+This can be verified by means of the "network monitor" tab or the equivalent in the developer tools section of the browser.
+In Firefox, for instance, this is accessed with the "Menu Button > More Tools > Web Developer Tools" (or by pressing Ctrl+Shift+I).

 * A fully anonymized version of this tool is also being uploaded to Github at the following bespoke url: https://cpp2023p33.github.io/